 Update: On March 16, 2013, I spoke to a couple who lived on a farm near here for decades, and frequently ate at the restaurant.
 They said it was famous for its fried chicken.
-I also went back to photographed the house in the fall of 2019.
+I also went back to photograph the house in the fall of 2019.
 The windows have been boarded up and the building is secured, but otherwise looks to be in good shape structurally.

 On US 24 through El Paso, Illinois, it’s impossible to miss this grand dame of the Italianate style, sitting in between the highway and the railroad tracks.